tteggel/fn-democracy/README.md

 ## How it works
 There are 2 types of Object Storage bucket.
   1. The results bucket - a publicly readable bucket where the results of a poll are kept indefinitely.
-  2. A temp bucket for each active poll that contains the ballot paper (HTML), some JSON data about the poll and the vote files.
+  2. A temp bucket for each active poll that contains the vote files.
 Access to this bucket is controlled by Pre-Authenticated Requests (PARs) that exist only for the duration of the poll.

 ### /new
 #### Sample input